IFRA-Cranfield/ros2_SimRealRobotControl/README.md

     colcon build
     ```

 3. __Universal Robots ROS2 Driver__: The installation of the [ur-robot-driver](https://github.com/UniversalRobots/Universal_Robots_ROS2_Driver) driver is required for the control of any real UR robot using ROS 2.
-Binary install, for ROS2 Humble:
+Binary install, for ROS2 Foxy:

     ```sh
-    sudo apt-get install ros-humble-ur-robot-driver
+    sudo apt-get install ros-foxy-ur-robot-driver
     ```

 4. __Import and install IFRA_LinkAttacher__: